lulupointu/vrouter/README.md

 VRouter(
   // Every pop event will call this
   onPop: (vRedirector) async {
-    vRedirector.push('/other'); // You can use vRedirector to redirect },
+    return vRedirector.push('/other'); // You can use vRedirector to redirect },
   routes: [
     VStacked(